Or search by topic

 This activity has been inspired by Doug Williams' Poly Plug resource.
-You can find out more details, including how to order sets of Poly Plug, on the Mathematics Task Centre website.
-However, you do not need sets of Poly Plug to have a go at this activity - please see below and take a look at
+You can find out more details, including how to order sets of Poly Plug, on the Mathematics Centre website.
+However, you do not need sets of Poly Plug to have a go at this activity - please see below and take a look at the Teachers' Notes.

-In this activity, the computer secretly makes a rectangle using equal rows of spots on the $5$ by $5$ grid.
+In this activity, the monkey secretly makes a rectangle using equal rows of spots on the $5$ by $5$ grid.

 The aim is for you to find the rectangle by testing spots on the interactivity below.